backstage/backstage/docs/plugins/composability.md

 This page describes the new composability system that was recently introduced in Backstage, and it does so from the perspective of the existing patterns and APIs.
-As the new system is solidified and existing code is ported, this page will removed and replaced with a more direct description of the composability system.
+As the new system is solidified and existing code is ported, this page will be removed and replaced with a more direct description of the composability system.
 For now, the primary purpose of this documentation is to aid in the migration of existing plugins, but it does cover the migration of apps as well.